SMITH ROCK CRAGGIN' CLASSIC

 PREREQUISITES: 5.9 top rope capability

+Join Black Diamond athlete Sam Elias and get serious about upping your game.
 This course will focus on placing traditional protection for both leading and anchor building.
-Your guide will cover gear selection/gear placement, racking systems, route selection, terrain assessment and cleaning.
-We will work through a progression, establishing solid judgment and understand the fundamental techniques and tools of lead climbing and gear placement.
+Sam will coach you in gear selection/gear placement, racking systems, route selection, terrain assessment and cleaning.
+You will work through a progression, establishing solid judgment and understand the fundamental techniques and tools of lead climbing and gear placement.
 Curriculum will be presented with a balance of instruction and hands on practice.

 PREREQUISITES: Some climbing experience

+Fingers to elbows.
+Toes to knees.
 The most important skill for traditional climbing throughout the world is good crack climbing technique.
 Surprisingly, though Smith Rock is known as a sport climbing haven, there are also plenty of good cracks to climb!
+Join Scarpa athlete Paul McSorely, a crack climbing master, and significantly up your game.
 This clinic covers taping technique, fist, finger, foot and leg jams, and body positioning for maximum efficiency crack climbing.

 PREREQUISITES: Some climbing experience